 Lytics will scan and enrich up to 20,000 URLs per month by default.
 This limit is designed to act as a guard rail to ensure good filter hygiene is in place.
 Most accounts do not publish close to 20,000 pieces of distinct content per month.
 If you believe your account is hitting this limit, please check with your Lytics Implementation team.
 Once confirmed, you can consider the following options:

-- Are there any domains or content paths that you can blacklist?
+- Are there any domains or content paths that you can block?
 This will likely be part of the solution.
-See the section above for more information.
+See Are there any paths that should be avoided? above for more information.

 - Do you need Lytics to increase the limit?